This Week’s Topic – Eye of the Beholder

 Walking back to the car to put the parking chit in the window, I looked across the street and there was the graffiti.
 To me, it read “Zen.”
 It was an absolute confirmation of what I actually am: well-scheduled, pro-active, and prepared.
 Everything was in place for the order, and to spite the acute flare up over the parking spot, the contingency plan would have been perfect also.
 Yes, as a matter of fact, I was Zen!
 That state is big picture success.

 I don’t think, after last week’s discussion, I am alone in receiving a sudden confirmation from my environment, specifically a sign.

 Our discussion topic this week then, has you looking into your own environment for the reflections.
 Read the signs.
 Read the graffiti.
 Read the newspaper.
 Read the memes even!

 Notice: what do you really see?
 What do you really read?
 Do the words show you something about yourself?
 More importantly, do they inspire you in some way past the intended advertisement, or subject matter of the person or company that put out the visual?
 For example, in my story about being Zen, looking logically at the graffiti, it is likely a tag, i.e., someone’s name.

 For your share this week, take a pic (or save and share the pic if it’s on the internet), and give us the quick story of what you actually saw at first glance, and what that really means to you?

 Beauty and positivity are everywhere.

-It is your reflection.
+It is your own reflection on the horizon.